signaldatascience/R-curriculum/assignments/3-advanced-topics/nlp/nlp.md

 >
 > WE DO NOT BREAK USERSPACE!

 ... and so on and so forth.
-Torvalds has commented similarly regarding [the usage of `overflow_usub()`](http://lkml.iu.edu/hypermail/linux/kernel/1510.3/02866.html), [GitHub pull requests](https://github.com/torvalds/linux/pull/17#issuecomment-5654674), and a host of other topics.
+Torvalds has commented similarly regarding [the improper usage of `overflow_usub()`](http://lkml.iu.edu/hypermail/linux/kernel/1510.3/02866.html), [GitHub pull requests](https://github.com/torvalds/linux/pull/17#issuecomment-5654674), and a host of other topics.

-But is Linus's personality as well reflected in his GitHub commit messages?
-Let's compare his activity to that of [Bram Moolenaar](https://github.com/brammool?tab=activity), creator, maintainer, and [benevolent dictator for life](https://en.wikipedia.org/wiki/Benevolent_dictator_for_life) of the [Vim](https://en.wikipedia.org/wiki/Vim_(text_editor)) text editor.
-First, we will scrape the commit messages for all their contributions to their respective projects using the GitHub API; afterward, we will perform [sentiment analysis](https://en.wikipedia.org/wiki/Sentiment_analysis) on their commit messages to determine if such a difference exists and, if so, how large it is.
+How different is Linus compared to everyone else?
+As a brief case study in combining web scraping with NLP, we will use the GitHub API to scrape all the comments on a particularly notorious comment thread with Linus and then perform sentiment analysis on the messages to see if

 Using the Github API
 --------------------

-Since Linus and Bram make most of their commits to Linux and Vim respectively, we can use the API to (1) get some of the latest commits to Linux and Vim and (2) strip out all of the commits which don't come from either of them.

 The Github API can be accessed directly via your browser.
-In general, you begin with the url `https://api.github.com/` and then successively append text to it, *e.g.*, `https://api.github.com/users/JonahSinick`.
+In general, you begin with the URL `https://api.github.com/` and then successively append text to it, *e.g.*, `https://api.github.com/users/JonahSinick`.
+The output of GitHub's API calls is provided in the [JSON](https://en.wikipedia.org/wiki/JSON) format.

-* Referencing the [API documentation on commits](https://developer.github.com/v3/repos/commits/), figure out which API queries will return the latest commits for [Linux](https://github.com/torvalds/linux) and for [Vim](https://github.com/vim/vim).
-(A parameter beginning with a colon (`:`) is a *variable* which you should fill in with the appropriate value.)
+* Referencing the [API documentation on issue comments](https://developer.github.com/v3/issues/comments/), determine what API query will return the latest comments for issue #17 on the [Linux repository](https://github.com/torvalds/linux).[^issue]  (A parameter beginning with a colon (`:`) denotes a *variable* which you should fill in with the appropriate value *without* retaining the colon.)

+[^issue]: Issue #17 is viewable online [here](https://github.com/torvalds/linux/pull/17#issuecomment-5654674) (archive link [here](https://web.archive.org/web/20160114224658/https://github.com/torvalds/linux/pull/17)).

+Additional pages of the API request can be accessed by appending `?page=2` and such to the URL.

+* How many pages of API requests need to be downloaded to retrieve all comments on issue #17 posted on or before May 12th, 2012?

-* Write a Python script to access the Github API and download our desired data.
-Follow these specifications:
+* Write a Python script using the [`urllib.request`](https://docs.python.org/3/library/urllib.request.html#module-urllib.request) module to download the API calls which include all comments on issue #17 of the GitHub Linux repository on or before May 12, 2012.

-	* Use [`urllib.request`](https://docs.python.org/3/library/urllib.request.html#module-urllib.request) to download the results of API calls.
-Use the [`json`](https://docs.python.org/3/library/json.html) module, particularly the `loads()` function, to strip out all the commit messages which don't come from Linus or Brad.

-	* Write the commit messages to two files, `linus.txt` and `brad.txt`, with one message per line.
+* Use the [`json`](https://docs.python.org/3/library/json.html) module, specifically the `loads()` function, along with the [`csv`](https://docs.python.org/3/library/csv.html) module to create a CSV with columns for the comment poster's username and the comment text.
+Note that occurrences of `"\r\n"` and `"\n"` in the comments should both be converted to linebreaks.

 Performing sentiment analysis
 -----------------------------

-* Load the files containing the commit messages for Linus and Brad.
-Process them, creating one vector for Linus's messages and another vector for Brad's messages.
+Next, we'll perform some simple sentiment analysis in R on the GitHub comments and use $t$-tests to analyze the results.

+* Load the CSV containing the GitHub comments.
+Ensure that the columns are loaded as character vectors rather than as factor vectors by setting `stringsAsFactors=FALSE`.

-* Install and load the `qdap` package, which has functions for both cleaning text and performing sentiment analysis.
+* Install and load the [`qdap`](https://cran.r-project.org/web/packages/qdap/index.html) package, containing functions for both cleaning text and performing sentiment analysis.

-* Following the [Cleaning Text & Debugging](http://cran.us.r-project.org/web/packages/qdap/vignettes/cleaning_and_debugging.pdf) vignette, use `qdap` to clean the commit messages in preparation for sentiment analysis.
-In particular, `check_text()` should suggest the usage of some text-cleaning functions to use.
+* Following the [Cleaning Text & Debugging](http://cran.us.r-project.org/web/packages/qdap/vignettes/cleaning_and_debugging.pdf) vignette, use `qdap` to clean the GitHub comments in preparation for sentiment analysis.
+In particular, `check_text()` should suggest some text-cleaning functions to use.

-* Combine all of the commit messages into a character vector with many entries.
-In addition, create a vector of labels (integers 0 or 1) which indicate whether the corresponding entry in the aforementioned character vector is from Linus or Brad.

-* Use `polarity()` with its default settings to perform sentiment analysis, passing in both the character vector of every commit message as well as the grouping vector.
+* Use `polarity()` with its default settings to perform sentiment analysis on the GitHub comments, passing in both the character vector of every commit message as well as the grouping vector.

 The results of the analysis are stored in `$all`, a data frame with a column `polarity` for the sentiment polarity score of each message.

 * Plot two histograms of the polarity scores for Linus and Brad overlaid on top of each other.
 Interpret the results.

 * Look at the commit messages which had the lowest and highest polarity scores.

-- t test...

 Topic modeling of Wikipedia articles
 ====================================